 Limit sweets: Choose smaller portions and snacks such as candy bars, cookies, and cake.
 Eat these foods no more than once a day.

 Including various healthy foods in your diet is essential for getting nutrients.
-The high-nutrient diet plan listed above provides a variety of foods to choose from, so you can mix and match to create appealing meals.
+The diet plan offers a lot of food options so you can create tasty meals by mixing and matching.

 Include plenty of fruits, vegetables, and whole grains in your diet.
 These foods are packed with nutrients and fiber.
 Protein foods such as fish, poultry, beans, and nuts are crucial for good health.
 Dairy products such as low-fat milk and yogurt are good sources of protein and calcium.